Bible Study Lesson:

 - He invited all the poor, crippled, the blind and the lame from the streets of the town.
 They will be glad to attend such a great banquet.

-- He told his servants to compel them, convince them, (not by force of arms), but by force of love and graciousness of the ‘great host’, who has extended his invitation to everyone who is willing!
+- He told his servants to compel them, convince them, (not by force), but by force of love and graciousness of the ‘great host’, who has extended his invitation to everyone who is willing!

 - What excuses do we make for our refusal to the God’s invitation?